 We've all made mistakes and one of the best quotes in business is from Tony Robbins;

-13 Horrible Mistakes You're Making With eCommerce and How to Fix Them
+13 Simple Mistakes That COST You Money and How to Fix Them…(Easily)

 If this is your first time, you don't need to be making these errors.
 Lucky for you plenty of other people have done the wrong thing so you don't have to.